Who We Are

 Casey Grooten

 My name is Casey Grooten, I grew up in the Gobles, MI area, and have lived in Kalamazoo the majority of the last 16 years.
 I graduated from Western Michigan University with a Bachelors Degree in Creative Writing, and have a passion for poetry and fiction.
 I call myself an interdisciplinary artist, because the majority of my time is dedicated to some area of the arts, whether it be written work, visual art, or music.
 Poetry came to me in the forest, when I was very young, through the form of song.
 My parents informed everyone on our street that the singing they heard in the woods that stretched behind many of our houses at night, or early in the morning was me.
 I still carry this love of nature within me, and much of my work revolves around recycled, found, and gifted materials.
-Two other things about myself that I believe help people understand me more completely is that I am a nonbinary person who is unapologetically queer, and that I am thirteen years sober from narcotics as of April 2024.
+Two other things about myself that I believe help people understand me more completely is that I am a nonbinary person who is unapologetically queer, and that I am fourteen years sober from narcotics as of April 2025.
 I am proud of who I am, and plan to translate that pride into very hard, intentional work with KPF during my time as Executive Director.

 Current Board Members